 PAPER appointment letters are soon to be a thing of the past at Bradford Teaching Hospitals.

-Digital appointment letters are now being trialled in Ophthalmology and Paediatrics, with patients or their parents or guardians receiving a text message with a link which takes them to a digital appointment letter.
+Digital appointment letters have now been rolled out across the Trust, with patients or their parents or guardians receiving a text message with a link which takes them to a digital appointment letter.

 Andrew Mullan, Service Improvement Lead, at Bradford Teaching Hospitals NHS Foundation Trust, said: “Previously patients received their appointment letters through the post, but this new move to digital means they can access their appointment letters wherever they are.
 They don’t have to wait for the post.

 “They will receive a text message notifying them that they have a new appointment letter to view online.
 Then they follow the link in the text message, which takes them to a secure patient portal where they verify their identity with name, date-of-birth and postcode.
 A one-time code is sent to their mobile and then they click to view and download their letter.

 “The new system will also give patients the option of changing their appointment if they are unable to make the original time and date.
 They don’t have to spend time ringing the hospital and finding someone to speak to.”

 The new game-changing technology is being rolled out in partnership with Synertec and DrDoctor, and is set to save around £100,000 a year in postage costs alone.
 Currently, Bradford Teaching Hospitals sends out over 1.5 million letters every year.